bevyengine/rfcs/rfcs/45-stageless.md

 System configuration can be stored in a `SystemConfig` struct.
 This can be useful to reuse, compose and quickly apply complex configuration strategies, before applying these strategies to labels or individual systems.

-If you just want to run your game logic systems in the middle of your schedule, after input is processed but before rendering occurs, add the premade `CoreLabel::GameLogic` to them.
+If you just want to run your game logic systems in the middle of your schedule, after input is processed but before rendering occurs, add the premade `CoreLabel::AppLogic` to them.

 ### Label configuration